 or, equivalently,

 \end{proof}

-Notice that, in the previos result, the condition of coherence cannot be relaxed in none of its two sides.
-On the one hand, being distance-coherent is necessary to properly define the numbers $m_1, \dots, m_r$.
-On the other hand, the next example shows that the condition of cardinality-coherence can neither be removed. \begin{example} Consider the flag code $\cC$ of type $(1,2,3,4)$ on $\bbF_q^6$ consisting of the set of three flags
+Notice that, in the previous result, the condition of consistency cannot be relaxed in none of its two sides.
+On the one hand, being distance-consistent is necessary to properly define the numbers $m_1, \dots, m_r$.
+On the other hand, the next example shows that the condition of cardinality-consistency can neither be removed. \begin{Example} Consider the flag code $\cC$ of type $(1,2,3,4)$ on $\bbF_q^6$ consisting of the set of three flags

 where $\{u_1, \dots, u_6\}$ is the standard basis of $\bbF_q^6$ over $\bbF_q$.